The information you need from a team you can trust.

 Getting the vaccine may help protect our friends, family, and community — even if you’re not worried about yourself and even if you’ve already had or think you’ve had COVID-19.
 The vaccine can help prevent serious illness from COVID-19 and may lower the chance of spreading the virus to your loved ones.

-Despite the potential risks, we believe that the vaccines’ benefits outweigh the risk for most community members, especially high-risk individuals (and folks in contact with them).
+We believe that the vaccines’ benefits outweigh the risk for most community members, especially high-risk individuals (and folks in contact with them).
 This includes risk due to age, pregnancy, or chronic medical conditions.

 I don’t trust the vaccine / I want to wait to see if the vaccine is safe.